braksator/JCrush/README.md

 It's a bit scary... but it works!
 By the way, running JCrush over a sizable js file with the default maximum-compression options is quite slow.

+For a CSS equivalent see [Gulp JCrush CSS](https://www.npmjs.com/package/gulp-jcrushcss).

 ## Installation

 This is a Node.JS module available from the Node Package Manager (NPM).